 Does Colorado Require Minimum Coverage?

-Most every state, including Colorado, requires motorists to have vehicle insurance.
-In the event of an auto accident, auto insurance — or the lack of — plays an important role in sorting out the “whose company pays for what” quandary.
+Almost every state, including Colorado, requires motorists to have vehicle insurance.
+In the event of an auto accident, auto insurance — or the lack thereof — plays an important role in determining whose company pays for what.

 Insurance Terms You Should Know

-Insurance is important, yet it can be very complex.
-Here are some basic terms to help you understand basic auto insurance coverage:
+Insurance is important, yet it can be very complicated.
+Here are some basic terms to help you understand auto insurance coverage.

 - Bodily injury liability coverage pays for injuries to other people when the insured driver is at fault.

-- Collision coverage will pay for damage to your vehicle if you hit another car or some other object.
+- Collision coverage pays for damage to your vehicle if you hit another car or some other object.

-- Comprehensive coverage covers your loss if your automobile is stolen, or damaged by fire, theft, flood, earthquake, explosions, falling objects, or wildlife — pretty much any harm that doesn’t involve a collision with another vehicle.
+- Comprehensive coverage pays for your loss if your automobile is stolen or is damaged by fire, theft, flood, earthquake, explosions, falling objects, or wildlife.
+In short, pretty much any harm that doesn’t involve a collision.

-- Medical payments coverage (med pay or MPC) will cover the medical bills and funeral expenses for you and your passengers, no matter who was at fault for an accident.
+- Medical payments coverage (med pay or MPC) pays for your medical bills and funeral expenses and those of your passengers no matter who was at fault for an accident.

-It is important that you understand the various types of coverage because not all auto policies are the same, and Colorado has specific requirements regarding the coverage drivers in the state must have.
+It is important to understand the various types of coverage.
+Not all auto policies are the same, and Colorado has specific requirements regarding the coverage that drivers here must have.

 Auto Insurance Requirements in Colorado

-In Colorado, drivers are required to carry bodily injury liability coverage of at least $25,000 per person or $50,000 per accident, and $15,000 per accident for property damage.
+In Colorado, drivers must carry bodily injury liability coverage of at least $25,000 per person or $50,000 per accident and must carry property damage coverage of $15,000 per accident.

-Regarding uninsured/underinsured motorist coverage, Colorado insurers are required to offer UM/UIM in the same amount as the bodily injury liability limits selected by the insured, although UM/UIM coverage may be waived, but only in writing.
-Limits starting at $25,000/$50,000 up to the same amount of liability coverage purchased on the same policy may be selected.
+Colorado insurers are required to offer uninsured/underinsured motorist coverage in the same amount as the bodily injury liability limits selected by the insured unless the person being insured waives the UM/UIM coverage in writing.
+According to the Rocky Mountain Insurance Information Association, “You may select limits starting at $25,000/$50,000 (same as Colorado’s minimum liability limits) on up to the same amount of liability coverage you purchase on your own policy.”

 Auto insurance companies doing business in Colorado are required to offer $5,000 in medical payments coverage to customers.
-This coverage will be added to policies automatically unless customers opt out, whether they are purchasing new coverage or renewing an existing policy.
+Whether they are purchasing new coverage or renewing an existing policy, this coverage will be added to a policy automatically unless the customer opts out.
 Colorado law requires that the insurer hold $5,000 of medical pay coverage for 30 days to pay trauma bills first.
-Like UM/UIM coverage, med pay may be rejected only in writing.
+As in the case of UM/UIM coverage, customers may reject med pay, but only in writing.

-Colorado law does not require that motorists carry collision coverage.
-Comprehensive coverage is also optional, although a bank might require it if you have a loan on your vehicle.
+Colorado law does not require that motorists carry collision coverage or comprehensive coverage.
+But a bank may require the latter if the motorist has a loan on his vehicle.

 Don’t Skimp on Insurance Coverage

-Spending money on insurance isn’t necessarily fun, but sufficient coverage will most likely come in handy at some point, so it’s important to purchase a policy that will protect your resources should disaster strike.
+Spending money on insurance isn’t fun, but the coverage will probably come in handy at some point.
+So buy a policy that will fully protect you if disaster strikes.